- Addressing the cost of living

-While it has been a long time in the making, in January 2017, the Department for Education and Child Development unveiled the new transgender student policy and procedures.
+In January 2017, the Department for Education released the new transgender student policy and procedures.
 This work aims to ensure schools provide consistent support for gender diverse students.
 The ‘Supporting same sex attracted, intersex and gender diverse students’ procedure' outlines school and preschool responsibilities in relation to state and commonwealth legislation.
 The procedure applies only to transgender students who are currently transitioning and whose gender identity has been discussed with parents and confirmed by health professionals.
 It stresses the importance of schools working with gender diverse students to provide for the student’s physical and psychological safety and wellbeing in the school environment.
 In addition, the procedure describes how schools should approach issues such as toilet and change room access, school uniform options and sleeping arrangements on school camps to ensure the needs of the student and wider school community are properly considered.

-- Read the DECD policy and procedure document.
+- Read the DE policy and procedure document.

-- Radio National PM interviews Sam Mathews, Ann-Marie Hayes (DECD) and Jill Davidson (SHine SA) about the issue.
+- Radio National PM interviews Sam Mathews, Ann-Marie Hayes (DE) and Jill Davidson (SHine SA) about the issue.